 These palaces and temples in Seoul are all located in the Jongno district and you can easily get around by foot.
 Visiting even three of these must see locations in Seoul will make up an entire afternoon.
 So you could easily plan your whole day here.

 Before you call it a day, however, head to the 600-year old Bukchon Hanok Village.
 You can walk around freely here and admire the traditional Korean housing styles.
-It’s a great sunset viewing spot as well and super instagrammable!
+It’s a great sunset viewing spot and one of the most instagrammable places in Seoul!
 To really get the maximum out of your photos, join a guided photography tours around the village for the very best insider spots.

 Should you be the type to want to learn about new cultures by being hands on and crafty, sign up for local arts and crafts classes.
 There are around 20 workshops and studios in the area.
 Learn how to make hanji dolls, about natural dyeing or lacquered paintings here.